seasketch/geoprocessing/packages/wiki-docs/Migrating.md

 docker pull seasketch/geoprocessing-workspace
 ```

-You should now be able to start a Docker container using the latest image and test that everything is up to date
+You should now be able to start a Docker container shell using the latest image and test that everything is up to date

 ```bash
 sudo docker run -it --entrypoint /bin/bash seasketch/geoprocessing-workspace